Pedrom2002/Airline-Passenger-Satisfaction/README.md

 - **Cleanliness as a Multiplier**
   Cabin cleanliness amplifies the perceived quality of other services (food, entertainment, seating).
 Prioritizing visible hygiene standards can yield outsized gains in overall satisfaction.
 - Significant difference in satisfaction by gender confirmed via t-test (p < 0.001).
-- ANOVA tests for satisfaction differences across flight classes support strong class impact.

 ## 📜 License